 What is French dip made of?

-• could use half broth and half red wine if desired
+As for the necessary liquid I highly recommend Beef broth vs. water for more flavor.
+You could use half broth and half red wine if desired too.

 best brisket recipe

-When pressure cooking a thick piece of meat you need to remember that once the cooking time is complete it’s important to allow the steam to naturally release.
-Quick release will suck some of the moisture out, no good.
+When pressure cooking a thick piece of meat you need to remember that once the cooking time is complete it’s important to keep the valve sealed for a good 20 minutes so it can naturally release and lock in the juices.
+Quick release will suck some of the moisture out which is no good.

 It is important to use enough liquid where the protein is fairly submerged.
 This will create very tender roast beef that will be fork tender when done.
 That is what you want for sure!!
 You don’t want to boil it by submerging it entirely but these machines depend on liquid to essentially steam it.